 Why Jesus Can’t Come Back in 2015 (or even this decade?)

-It happens every January; a spike in visitors to my website.
-The new year makes people forward-looking and many of them "go to and fro" (= searching) on the internet (Dan 12:4) for new year's predictions.
-That includes Christians looking to know what's in store prophetically.
+It happens every January: a spike in visitors to my website.
+The New Year turns people forward-looking.
+Many of them "go to and fro" (= searching) on the Internet (Dan 12:4) for New Year predictions.
+Some Christians look to prophecy to see what is in store for the year.

 That's not just my opinion after running a prophecy website since 1999.
 An Ipsos poll asking people how likely certain events were to happen in the coming year confirmed this.

 According to the poll, here's what percentage of different subgroups of Christians thought it was at least "somewhat likely that Jesus Christ would return to earth in the next year."

 - 34% of Protestants

 - 17% of Catholics

 (Note: The phrase "return to earth" used by the pollsters is an unfortunately vague term.
 It best fits the Second Coming, yet to those surveyed it could have been understood as the rapture.
 However, it matters not which one is referred to as the article will show below.)